 (Bureau of Labor Statistics), (NHTSA)

 The National Highway Traffic Safety Administration statistics for 2019 show that out of 36,096 fatalities in 2019, 5005 were in crashes where at least one large truck was involved.
-That number didn’t change much since 2018 when 5006 such accidents occurred.
+That number didn’t change much since they year before when 5006 such accidents occurred.
 As for the truckers, 617 of them lost their lives.
 The disproportion in numbers is mostly because, in truck-car collisions, the people in smaller vehicles get hurt more often.